MeatPopsicle/proxboard/proxboard/README.md

 A simple dashboard that auto-populates your VMs and LXC containers from your Proxmox instance into a clean user interface.
 Uses the Proxmox API to pull your machine data.

+- Each node has it's own card and is sorted by VMID

 - Pin favourites to a top bar

-- View the running status of each machine.
+- View the running status of each node.

 - Action bar to easily manage / access the node: